 Media: B. The Wii games come on optical discs similar to DVDs.

-Games: B-.
+Library: B-.
 The Wii system has a nice selection of family-friendly, multi-player titles you won't find on another system, including Boom Blox, Super Mario Galaxy, Legend of Zelda: Twilight Princess, Mario Strikers Charged, and Donkey Kong Country Returns.
 The best games tend to be made by Nintendo, as few third-party game companies learned to properly harness the unique capabilities of the system.
 Much of the game library is cheap, recycled PS2 games with motion controls, so may the buyer beware.
+And if you don't appreciate motion controls, stay far, far away.

 Collectibility: B-.
-While the Xbox 360 and PS3 tend to share a lot of titles, games that appeared on the Wii were very unique.
+While the Xbox 360 and PS3 tend to share a lot of titles, games that appeared on the Wii were more unique.
 The system boasts a number of timeless classics and family-friendly games you just can't find on any other system.
-Unfortunately, the system's limited graphics may cause its games to age less gracefully than those on the 360 or PS3.
+Unfortunately, its reliance on motion controls and the system's limited graphics caused its games to age less gracefully than those on the 360 or PS3.

 Pros and Cons: